 Below you will find highlights of the work that Isabel has authored and co-authored in relation to the work of the Centre for Criminology:

-Pete Fussey is a professor of sociology in the Department of Sociology at the University of Essex.
+Pete Fussey is a professor of sociology in the Department of Sociology and Criminology at the University of Essex.
 His main research interests focus on surveillance, digital sociology, human rights, control and the city, and he has published widely across these areas

 Below you will find highlights of the work that Pete has authored and co-authored in relation to the work of the Centre for Criminology: